Yuri-M-Dias/WaniKani.js/README.md

 As with most wrappers, its strengths are twofold: simplifying and parsing. **This wrapper does not cache.**

 ## Data Groups
-There are two data groups that contain all information pertaining to either WaniKani as a whole (`Collection`) or a specific user (`Member`).
+Since it's very likely you will want to cache large amounts of data, WaniKani.js offers two data groups that contain all information pertaining to either WaniKani as a whole (`Collection`) or a specific user (`Member`).
 Avoid calling these too often, as they simulteneously call many endpoints.
-Instead, use these for caching, and update your cache periodically with the returned timestamp.
+Instead, use these solely for caching, and update your cache periodically with the returned timestamp.

 A `Collection` object contains WaniKani's spaced repetition systems, subjects, and voice actors.
 A `Member` object contains information pertaining to a specific user from WaniKani, including user information, progressions, resets, reviews, review statistics, study materials, and summaries.
 Both objects require a WaniKani user token to be selected, or they will return a `401 Unauthorized` error.